gdg-berlin-android/happy-5th-birthday-android/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-# happy-5th-birthday-android

-## Description

-*happy-5th-birthday-android* is a "Snakes and Ladders" like game for Android's fith birthday.

 ## Building & Running